Beware of Deceptive Auto Loan Modification Offers

 High unemployment in the country means that many families are struggling to make ends meet and the number of repossessed cars continues to rise.
 More than 1.9 million cars were repossessed by lenders in 2009 according to Manheim Auctions.
 Some businesses are seeing an opportunity in the increased number of repossessed cars and claim that, for a large up-front fee, they can work with the lender to modify the terms of the loan for the borrower.

-“Auto loan modification companies are following in the footsteps of unscrupulous mortgage modification companies which have long targeted struggling families who are just trying to stay above water,” said Andy Fisher, BBB spokesperson.
+“Auto loan modification companies are following in the footsteps of unscrupulous mortgage modification companies which have long targeted struggling families who are just trying to stay above water,” said David C. Smitherman, BBB President & CEO.
 “Some companies may make it look like they are tossing out a life preserver, but they end up pulling many borrowers deeper underwater.”

 If you’re having a hard time making payments on your auto loan and are considering assistance from a loan modification company, BBB recommends that you: